 The college student is considered a responsible adult.

 The student's enrollment indicates acceptance of the standards of conduct published in this catalog.

 If you are unable to complete the course (or courses) for which you have registered, it is your responsibility to withdraw formally from the course (or courses).
-Failure to do so will result in your receiving a performance grade, usually a grade of "F".
+Failure to do so will result in your receiving a performance grade, usually an "F."